Asgiri Maha Viharaya: Adahana Maluwa

-The Asgiriya Chapter has come out out in support of extending human rights to LGBTQ, including support to amend the constitution.

 Chief Incumbents

-The following is a list of chief incumbents of Asgiri Maha Viharaya, Kandy who are also the Mahanayaka theros of Asgiriya chapter of Siyam Nikaya.
-Appointment of senior Buddhist monks to the Mahanayaka position in Sri Lanka began with the re-establishment of Upasampada higher ordination in 1753 on the initiatives taken by Sangharaja Weliwita Sri Saranankara Thero during the reign of king Kirti Sri Rajasinha of Kandy.
+The following is a list of Chief Incumbents of Asgiri Maha Viharaya, Kandy who are also the Mahanayaka Theras of Asgiriya Chapter of Siyam Nikaya.
+Appointment of senior Buddhist monks to the Mahanayaka position in Sri Lanka began with the re-establishment of Upasampada in 1753 on the initiatives taken by Sangharaja Weliwita Sri Saranankara Thera during the reign of King of Kandy Kirti Sri Rajasinha.